• Skip to primary navigation

 Prepare the Vegetables & Chicken

-3. Prepare the chicken.
-Cut one pound of boneless, skinless chicken breast (or thighs) into one-inch pieces and put it into a plastic ziploc storage bag.
-Add ½ cup of cornstarch, seal, and shake until the chicken is fully coated.
-Remove your coated chicken from the bag and set aside until ready to fry. *You can opt to add seasoning to your cornstarch coating, including ground ginger, garlic powder, salt, and pepper, for more flavor.
+Step 3: Prepare the chicken.
+Cut 1 pound (454 grams) of boneless, skinless chicken breast (or thighs) into one-inch pieces and put them into a plastic ziploc storage bag.
+Add ½ cup (64 grams) of cornstarch, seal, and shake until the chicken is fully coated.
+Remove your coated chicken from the bag and set aside until ready to fry.

 Cook the Sweet and Sour Chicken